manojpm181/task-collab-platform/readme.md

 Clean, maintainable code

-Real-time collaboration done correctly
+Correct real-time collaboration implementation

-It is designed to scale and evolve like a real SaaS application.
+It is structured to evolve into a scalable SaaS platform.